yutarochan/DS410/README.md

-# DS410
+# DS 410: Amazon Dataset
-Workspace repository for DS 410
+Big Data Analytics using Apache Spark and other tools